Two Northland schools were added to the Minnesota Department of Health's outbreak list Thursday.

 A school building is put on the list if it reports five or more confirmed cases of COVID-19 in students or staff who were in a building while infectious during a two-week reporting period.
 The building is removed after 28 days of no new positive tests.

 No other Northland school buildings were added or removed.
-These Northland schools still remained on the outbreak list as of Thursday:
+These Northland schools still remain on the outbreak list as of Thursday:

 Grand Rapids High School, added Oct.
 8.

-As of Thursday, 18 new school buildings were added to the list and five were removed for a total of 96 buildings remaining on the list.
+As of Thursday, 30 new school buildings were added to the list statewide and seven were removed for a total of 199 buildings remaining on the list.

-From Feb.
-28 through March 6, there were 554 more positive COVID-19 cases in schools statewide, with 121 new cases among staff and 433 new cases among students.
-The state reported Thursday a new COVID-19 death among staff members.
-One student was hospitalized last week.
+From April 4-10, there were 991 more positive COVID-19 cases in schools statewide, with 147 new cases among staff and 844 new cases among students.
+The state reported four staff members were hospitalized with one spending time in the ICU.
+Three students were hospitalized last week.